w3dd1e/P5-Web-Dev-Kanap/README.md

 ## Original Readme.md Text ##

-This is the front end and back end server for Project 5 of the Web Developer path.

 ### Back end Prerequisites ###

 You will need to have Node and `npm` installed locally on your machine.